pavelkukov/coloring-pages/README.md

 ```

 ## Generate `collection.json`
 After a new image is added, collection data should be updated.
 This happens through a command `npm run build`.
-It takes some time.
-Needs patience.
+It takes some time, needs patience.

 ## 👋 Author
 Pavel Kukov <pavelkukov@gmail.com>